Partial (focal) seizure

 Focal seizure; Jacksonian seizure; Seizure - partial (focal); Temporal lobe seizure; Epilepsy - partial seizures

 Partial seizures are the most common type of seizure in people 1 year and older.
-In people older than 65 who have blood vessel disease of the brain, partial seizures are very common.
+In people older than 65 who have blood vessel disease of the brain or brain tumors, partial seizures are very common.

 People with complex partial seizures may or may not remember any or all of the symptoms or events during the seizure.